-Michael Siepmann possesses a unique combination of industry experience in technology design and engineering, expertise in scientific psychology that is both deep and broad, and practical insight arising from his lifelong dedication to unlocking his own human potential.
+I combine industry experience in technology design, expertise in scientific psychology that is both deep and broad, and practical psychological insight.

-His nine years of study and research in the science of psychology started at the University of Stirling in Scotland and culminated in a Ph.D. from the University of Pennsylvania – one of the top-ranked psychology departments in the world (now home to Martin Seligman’s Positive Psychology Center).
-The unusual flexibility of Penn’s doctoral program enabled him to work with two dissertation advisers – judgment and decision-making psychologist Jonathan Baron and social psychologist John Sabini – while also receiving rigorous training in clinical psychology (despite not planning to become a clinical psychologist) to broaden his perspective and expertise.
+My nine years of study and research in psychological science started at the University of Stirling in Scotland and culminated in a Ph.D. from the University of Pennsylvania—one of the top-ranked psychology departments in the world and is now home to Martin Seligman’s Positive Psychology Center.
+The unusual flexibility of Penn’s doctoral program enabled me to work with two dissertation advisers – judgment and decision-making psychologist Jonathan Baron and social psychologist John Sabini – while also receiving rigorous training in clinical psychology that broadened my perspective and expertise.

-He subsequently joined the Human Factors Engineering group at CenturyLink (formerly Qwest), where for over a decade he designed, evaluated, and usability-tested user interfaces for a diverse range of technologies including:
+I subsequently joined the Human Factors Engineering group at CenturyLink (formerly Qwest), where for over a decade I designed, evaluated, and usability-tested user interfaces for a diverse range of technologies including:

 - Complex web applications used by employees and by wholesale, enterprise, and government customers